-Sonny was named the MLB American League Pitcher for the first time in his carrer in April and once again in July.
+Was named the MLB American League Pitcher for the first time in his carrer in April and once again in July.
 On April 28, 2014 Sonny pitched his first shutout against the Texas Rangers and got his first carrer start on opening day versus the Cleveland Indians.
 He finished the year with 14-10 record an a 3.08 ERA.

 October 6, 2013 - Sonny pitiches 8 scoreless innings against the Detroit Tigers in postseason play as the Athletics win 1-0.

 August 15, 2013 - Sonny gets his first major league win in only his second start with nine strikeouts in eight innings as the Athletics beat the Astros 5-0.
 On

 August 9th, Sonny was called back up to the Oakland Athletics for his start aqgainst the Tronto Blue Jays.
 Previously on July 20, 2013, Sonny was sent back down to the Sacramento River Cats in order to allow him to pitch more regulary.
 Back on July 9th, Sonny was called up to the parent franhcise Oakland Athletics.
 Sonny Gray played for the Sacramento River Cats which is the AAA affiliate for the Oakland Athletics and was recently selected for the 2013 Minor League All-Star game.
 His finished at Oakland with a 5-3 record and a 2.67 ERA.

 In 2012 Sonny was was promoated to the Triple-A Sacramento River Cats from the Athletics AA Affiliate Midland RockHounds.
 In 2011 he was selected as the 18th overall by the Oakland Athletics in the Major League Baseball draft.

 While for the University of Vanderbilt, Sonny wrapped up an outstanding Senior year

 by helping them reach the College World Series